MF Global UK wins court approval to return some client assets

-LONDON (Reuters) - MF Global’s MFGLQ.PK European administrator KPMG has won the backing of the British High Court to return 54 million pounds ($84 million) of client assets next month in an early victory for creditors seeking over 1 billion pounds of assets.
+LONDON, July 18 (Reuters) - MF Global’s European administrator KPMG has won the backing of the British High Court to return 54 million pounds ($84 million) of client assets next month in an early victory for creditors seeking over 1 billion pounds of assets.

 “Today’s court hearing represents an important milestone in returning some 54 million pounds of agreed client assets,” said Richard Heis, the joint special administrator of MF Global UK.